 Here is an example of a college student resume, based on the tips above:

 I am a creative and highly motivated student seeking a part-time internship where I can lend my knowledge of digital advertising to help your organization improve profitability and grow my industry experience.

-Expected Graduation Date: May 2022
+New York University Major: Advertising I GPA: 3.8 - Expected Graduation Date: May 2022

-Relevant coursework: Media Planning, Psychology in Advertising, Communication Law
+Relevant Coursework: Media Planning, Psychology in Advertising, Communication Law

 Clubs: Ad Club, Student Newspaper, Students for Environmental Action (SEA)

 Grey Media Agency | New York, New York